 Ed Porter, one of the city council's most liberal members, has come out swinging against the proposal, also opposed by police and drug treatment agencies.

 "Instead of Surf City, we'll become Marijuana City," said Porter, a teacher at Santa Cruz High.
 "I just think it's a stupid idea to make it possible for everyone in town to become stoners."

-Under the proposal,
+Under the proposal, police

 could still give priority to crimes involving the sale and distribution to minors; the sale, cultivation or use of marijuana on public property; and driving under the influence of marijuana.

 But critics say the proposed law doesn't define the "acceptable" amount of pot Santa Cruzans can sell out of their homes.
 "Almost every backyard in the city could become a safe house for growing and selling marijuana," City Attorney John Barisone said.